Zerka30/Zerka30/README.md

 ### :man_technologist: About Me :

-I am a 20 years old french :fr: student in IT.
+I am a 21 years old french :fr: student in IT.
 I want to become a devops/cloud expert

-- :student: Student at the "Université de Québec en Outaouais :canada:
+- :student: Student at the "Université Savoie Mont Blanc" :france:

 - :earth_africa: World Traveler (:fr: :belgium: :it: :switzerland: :portugal: :canada:)